shumwaymark/sentinelcam/README.rst

 - A live stream can simultaneously feed one or more monitors for on-demand real time display.

 Images are transported as individual full-sized frames, each compressed into JPEG format.
-For smooth realistic video playback, the pipeline needs to run with a target thoughput of somewhere close to 30 frames per second, ideally.
+For smooth realistic video playback, the pipeline needs to run with a target throughput of somewhere close to 30 frames per second, ideally.

-Obtaining this goal on a Raspberry Pi can quickly become a signficant challenge when building out the pipeline with CPU-intensive tasks such as object identifcation and tracking.
+Obtaining this goal on a Raspberry Pi can quickly become a significant challenge when building out the pipeline with CPU-intensive tasks such as object identification and tracking.

 To achieve the highest publishing frame rate possible, an ``Outpost`` node can employ a ``SpyGlass`` for closer analysis of motion events.
-The idea is to keep the pipeline lean for quickly publishing each frame, while processing a subset of the images in parallel to drive a feeedback loop.
+The idea is to keep the pipeline lean for quickly publishing each frame, while processing a subset of the images in parallel to drive a feedback loop.
 This is a multiprocessing solution.

   **Status**: stable working prototype.